 When I awoke Sunday morning, I was still high.
 Too high to drive, write, or even socialize on social media.
 My hope was that I would have my head and body back by five, but I was wrong.
 Twenty-four hours later and I was still too high to function like I normally do.

-Which brings me to this morning.
+This brings me to this morning.
 Here it is after 8AM and my head is still not clear.
 I have been high for over 36 hours!
-This from one edible!!!
-While I am able to write, I still do not have the clarity needed to drive or ability to concentrate for long.
+This is from one edible!!!
+While I am able to write, I still do not have the clarity needed to drive or the ability to concentrate for long.
 If I am lucky, this high will have worn off before the 48-hour mark.

 What Went Wrong?